choiXe/website/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-> Have you ever bought a stock based on good news?
-> Aren't you investing with vague expectations, not knowing much about the company?
-> If so, how much do you know about the company now?

-Hello, we are a startup creating a platform that provides investment information for newbie stock investors.
+Hello, we are a startup creating a open-source platform that provides investment information for newbie stock investors.

-To prevent the problems listed above and to help stock investors,
-we thought of a way to effectively communicate investment information necessary for stock investment,
-and in August 2021, we launched a platform called choiXe.
+To prevent the problems listed above and to help stock investors, we thought of a way to effectively communicate investment information necessary for stock investment, and in August 2021, we launched a platform called **choiXe**.

-We provide detailed analysis about the company by analyzing analyst reports along with other data
-rather than focusing heavily on technical indicators and derive upside potential and investment attractiveness.
+We provide detailed analysis about the company by analyzing analyst reports along with other data rather than focusing heavily on technical indicators and derive upside potential and investment attractiveness.

-The choiXe team is constantly striving to improve and develop the platform,
-and has set goals to focus on providing accurate information and user-friendly UI/UX.
+The choiXe team is constantly striving to improve and develop the platform, and has set goals to focus on providing accurate information and user-friendly UI/UX.

-Psst..! 🤫
-The team name choiXe comes from the combination of choice + X (variable).
+The team name **choiXe** comes from the combination of choice + X (variable).
 It means that you're the one who makes decisions about what stocks to invest in, not others.

 ### Built With